monikastrah/431-2020/classes/class20/README.md

     - In doing the Lab, I suggest you simply assume equal population variances and run an ANOVA and then a Tukey HSD comparison, so that things are simple.
     - In the answer sketch, we'll show some alternatives that involve potentially more appealing choices given the difference in sample size and sample variances of LDL across the four comparison groups.
 2. Grades on Lab 05 are [now posted](http://bit.ly/431-2020-grades).
-3. Project B Instructions will be available by Thursday 2020-11-05.
+3. Project B Instructions will probably be available by Thursday 2020-11-05, but I'm struggling with how to shrink the request.
 4. Project A grades will be available by Thursday 2020-11-12.

 ## What Should I Be Working On?